tweag/nickel/doc/manual/syntax.md

 {"5" = 5, six = 6}
 ```

-Accessing a record field can be done using the `.` operator :
+Record fields can be accessed using the `.` operator :

 ```text
 > { a = 1, b = 5 }.a